jwoLondon/30dayMapChallenge/d10BlackAndWhite.md

         in daylight and"""

             else
-                """world record for the furthest cycled in a a year.
+                """world record for the furthest cycled in a year.
             75,065 miles and hadn't been beaten in 75 years.

       year, this is where Steve spent his time riding